sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 Doxing is the violent Internet-based practice of:

 * researching and broadcasting private or identifiable information about an individual or organization
-* ...in order to harass and traumatize activists from organizing activity
+* ...in order to harass and traumatize activists from organizing activity.
 * Additionally such attacks can also be accompanied by real world violence and spread disinformation about and individual and/or a movement.

 How's it work, concretely?